vanbui1995/dynamic-form/README.md

-# Dynamic Forms Example with Vite, React, React Hook Form, and Zod
+# Dynamic Forms Example Remote API, React Hook Form, and Zod

 This repository demonstrates how to build dynamic forms powered by API data using modern tools like **Vite**, **React**, **React Hook Form**, and **Zod**.
 The example is designed to complement the blog post: [How we build Dynamic Forms in Admina Migration](https://www.notion.so/mfi/How-we-build-Dynamic-Forms-in-Admina-Migration-1439b9c183cb805c83b2e47d68192e09).